 If you have any questions, please contact the recruitment office at +1-310-506-4858 or email@example.com.

 It is recommended that this process is started as soon as possible.
 Once you obtain your I-20 form, you should apply for your F-1 visa as soon as possible.
 Some applications require additional administrative processing that can add several weeks to the process.
-The Graziadio School of Business and Management cannot do anything to expedite the process.
+The Graziadio Business School cannot do anything to expedite the process.
 Obtaining the F-1 visa is the student's responsibility.
 Students entering with an F-1 visa cannot enter the U.S. more than 30 calendar days before the program start date printed on your Form I-20.
 It is recommended that travel arrangements are not made until after you receive your visa.

 Obtaining the Form I-20